 Funding covers educational activities that improve and advance PRS in NZ.
 Eligible activities include overseas fellowship; attendance at an international meeting/course; research project; costs related to a higher degree; costs related to publication or funding a visiting expert to support trainee activities.

-Eligible candidates include SET trainees and plastic and reconstructive surgeons who achieved FRACS within the previous year.
+Eligible candidates include senior SET trainees and plastic and reconstructive surgeons who achieved FRACS within the previous year.